Abhi-jha9334/Starbucks-Beverage-Nutrition-Analytics/README.md

 - Average nutritional metrics
 - Beverage category comparisons
 - Nutritional metric exploration
-- Supporting business questions with structured queries
+- Supporting business questions with structured SQL queries

-SQL was used to convert raw data into analytical results that could be further visualized in Power BI.
+SQL was used to transform raw data into analytical results that could be further visualized in Power BI.

 ---

 ## Power BI Dashboard

-The cleaned and analyzed data was used to develop an interactive Power BI dashboard with a Starbucks-inspired professional design.
+The cleaned and analyzed data was used to develop an interactive Power BI dashboard with a professional Starbucks-inspired design.

 ### Page 1 — Executive Overview